 - Preventing fraud and waste: Apache Hadoop is a tool that can be used to detect fraud and analyze data by creating new data models focused on fraud, waste, and abuse.

 The education sector has to maintain a huge volume of data that may be segregated into several fields.
-To manage this data and to provide access to it according to users’ interests is a huge challenge.
+Managing this data and providing access to it according to users’ interests is a huge challenge.

 How is Hadoop used in the education sector?

-- Analytics for educators: Many programs can be created encouraging individuals about their interests.
+- Analytics for educators: Many programs can be created to encourage individuals about their interests.
 And, on this basis, many reports can be created.
 And accordingly, educators can be assigned with their respective skills and interests.

 - Career prediction: A thorough analysis of a student’s report card.
 This analysis can be done using various Hadoop tools and can suggest some appropriate courses a student can pursue in the future according to his/her areas of interest.

-Due to a large population, it gets increasingly difficult managing all medical-related data in the healthcare sector and analyzing the data to suggest a suitable treatment for each of the patients.
+Due to a large population, it gets increasingly difficult to manage all medical-related data in the healthcare sector and analyze the data to suggest a suitable treatment for each patient.
 Several Machine Learning algorithms and Data Analytics tools can be used for analyzing patients’ medical history and getting insights from it and thus, in turn, appropriately treating them.

 Use cases of Big Data Hadoop in the Healthcare Sector